 Contribution of Desktop to the Overall Sales (category-wise contribution to the overall sales)

 Let’s add another layer of complexity to our data.
 Suppose you had different brands in each of the product categories.
-For the sake of our understanding let’s assume, you sell Desktops from Lenovo and Dell, Laptops from Dell, Sony Vaio and HP and Tablets from Samsung, iPad and HTC.
-How will you visualize the contribution of each in a single Marimekko Chart?
+For example, say you sell Desktops from Lenovo and Dell, Laptops from Dell, Sony Vaio and HP, and Tablets from Samsung, iPad, and HTC.
+How do you visualize the contribution of each in a single Marimekko Chart?

 How can I utilize Sankey diagrams to turbocharge my data?

-Sankey diagrams are a specific type of flow diagram typically used to visualize the flow of material, energy, cost, or any measurable resource, shown proportionally to the flow quantity.
-They draw the attention of the reader to the largest flows, the largest consumer, the main losses, etc. Supported by different colors, flow quantities that have different dimensions are understood intuitively.
+Sankey diagrams are a type of flow diagram that shows the flow of material, energy, cost, or any measurable resource, proportional to the flow quantity.
+They draw the attention of the reader to the largest flows, the largest consumer, the main losses, etc. Mekko charts use different colors, and it is easy to intuitively understand flow quantities that have different dimensions.

 Sankey diagrams use links with width proportional to the flow quantity visualized– if a flow is twice as wide, it represents double the quantity.
-A Sankey diagram has multiple nodes which are connected by a link.
-Each node should only appear once and there can be utmost one link between a pair of nodes.
-They are widely used in energy efficiency, marketing analysis, supply chain management, production systems and many other industries.
+A Sankey diagram has multiple nodes that connect by a link.
+Each node should only appear once and there can be no more than one link between a pair of nodes.
+Sankey charts are great for energy efficiency, marketing analysis, supply chain management, production systems, and many other industries.

 How can I effectively utilize Funnel charts to display data?

-The Funnel chart is used to visualize the progressive reduction of data as it passes from one phase to another.
-Data in each of these phases is represented as different portions of 100% (the whole).
-Like the Pie chart, the Funnel chart does not use any axes either.
+Funnel charts show the progressive reduction of data as it passes from one phase to another.
+They represent data in each of these phases as different portions of 100% (the whole).
+Like Pie charts, Funnel charts don’t use axes.

-Each stage of the funnel represents a part of the total.
-Therefore, it assumes the shape of a funnel — with the first stage being wide and the largest, and each subsequent stage smaller than its previous stage.
+Each stage of the funnel is a part of the total.
+The first, largest stage is wide and the following stages are each smaller than previous stages.
 Typically, the first stage, the “intake” stage, is the largest.

 Now that we have investigated these 5 different charts for visualizing your data it’s time to take a deeper look at how FusionCharts can bring these charts to your software solutions.
 FusionCharts helps you build beautiful dashboards for your web & mobile projects.
-The five charting types above (plus many more) are included in FusionCharts.
+FusionCharts includes the five charting types above, in addition to many more.
 With extensive documentation, cross-browser support, and a consistent API, it is easier than ever to add interactive and responsive charts.
 From simple charts like line, column, and pie to domain-specific charts like heatmaps, radar, and stock charts we’ve got you covered.